 Blue/Green Bin

-- put all your materials clean, dry and loose into the bin
+- Put all items clean, dry and loose into your bin.

-- make sure all food and liquid is removed
+- Make sure all food and liquid are removed.

-- separate out recyclable components eg separate an Easter egg box into plastic, foil and cardboard
+- Separate materials where possible.
+For example, take apart an Easter egg box into plastic, foil and cardboard.

 Mixed Paper